 - Christ Church Cathedral Ottawa, since 2014 — The Choir of Men and Boys is one of the premier church choirs in the national capital region and an exceedingly rare example of an old tradition.
-The choir, directed by Matthew Larkin, provides music not only at services and special events at home, but has a wide-ranging outreach mission around Canada, North America, and even overseas.
+The choir provides music not only at services and special events at home, but has a wide-ranging outreach mission around Canada, North America, and even overseas.

 - Cantata Singers of Ottawa, since 2015 — A long-established choir covering the gamut of musical eras and traditions, effectively serving as the choir in residence at the National Arts Centre of Canada.
 Concerts every year include the choir's own series in Ottawa, plus usually a few guest performances with other organizations and/or tours in Canada and abroad.